The Central Highlands Development Corporation (CHDC) hosted the From Paddock to Port: Supply Chain Forum on 15th November 2018.

 - Peter Mifsud, P&K Mifsud Dryland Farms, Clermont

-Following lunch, there will be an optional tour of “Wandina”, Clermont which will leave Emerald at 1.30pm (those attending provide own vehicles).
-Peter Mifsud will provide a guided tour of his family’s grain complex at “Wandina”, Clermont.
+Following lunch, there was an optional tour of “Wandina”, Clermont which left Emerald at 1.30pm (those attending provide own vehicles).
+Peter Mifsud provided a guided tour of his family’s grain complex at “Wandina”, Clermont.

-For additional details or for assistance with registration, please contact Liz Alexander, Agribusiness Development Coordinator at CHDC:
+For additional details, please contact Liz Alexander, Agribusiness Development Coordinator at CHDC:

 Phone: 0429 471 511